dunglas/doc/getting-started/api.md

     $ bin/console server:start

-You can open `http://localhost:8000` with you preferred REST client.
+You can open `http://localhost:8000` with your preferred REST client.
 We recommend [Postman](https://www.getpostman.com), and you will see later that API Platform is nicely integrated with it.

 When you're done with the demo app and want to create your own API: